Thebloodraccoon/slavbor-core-backend/README.md

 ```

 The FastAPI backend will be accessible at: http://localhost:8000

-pgAdmin (if configured) will be available at: http://localhost:5050
+PgAdmin (if configured) will be available at: http://localhost:5050

 ### Run database migrations